kirecek/tf-proxy/README.md

 # tf-proxy

+One of the main reasons for the tool is limitation of `HTTP_PROXY` as described in the :octocat: issue [#17386](https://github.com/hashicorp/terraform/issues/17386)

+:bulb: A specialized wrapper for the Terraform binary that enables selective provider proxying.
+This tool allows you to intercept and modify Terraform provider configurations on-the-fly, making it particularly useful for testing, development, and specific deployment scenarios.
+Or in case you're in corporation that puts proxy in front of everything :smile:

+---

 ⚠️ This tool is experimental and build for very specific use case.
 Any suggestions to make this more useful are very welcomed.

----

-A specialized wrapper for the Terraform binary that enables selective provider proxying.
-This tool allows you to intercept and modify Terraform provider configurations on-the-fly, making it particularly useful for testing, development, and specific deployment scenarios.
-Or in case you're in corporation that puts proxy in front of everything :smile:

 ## Overview